Mongolia Cricket Association: Role and activities

-In Mongolia, MCA members and some alumni from Australian universities expressed their interest to support the activities run by the Association.
-Initially, MCA aimed to organize regular training sessions at some secondary schools in Ulaanbaatar, Mongolia.
-MCA sent some cricket equipment to Mongolia for Mongolian cricketers and students to help them become more interested in the game.
-The first cricket introductory program in Mongolia was launched by MCA at secondary school number 34 in Ulaanbaatar in May 2013.
+The association oversees the development of cricket in Mongolia, including grassroots programs, domestic activities, and national team administration.The first cricket introductory program in Mongolia was launched by MCA at secondary school number 34 in Ulaanbaatar in May 2013.
 The cricket program was four weeks long and resumed during the next school term.
 MCA has plans to introduce cricket into more secondary schools in Ulaanbaatar.